d-uzlov/k8s-homelab/video/ome/readme.md

 # Choose one to use as standalone deployment, with only a single replica.
 # Alternatively, you can set up both, or scale standalone deployment,
-# and add Edge deployment to manage access to stream.
+# and add Edge deployment to properly manage access for viewers.
 #       cpu re-encoding
 kl apply -k ./video/ome/origin-cpu/
 #       nvidia gpu re-encoding